Database

 Law No. 1,266 Regulates Habeas Data and the Handling of the Information Contained in Personal Databases, Especially Financial, Credit, Commercial, Services, and That from Third Countries (Ley No. 1,266 Por la Cual se Dictan las Disposiciones Generales del Hábeas Data y se Regula el Manejo de la Información Contenida en Bases de Datos Personales, en Especial la Financiera, Crediticia, Comercial, de Servicios y la Proveniente de Terceros Países [...])

 Art.
-5 of Law No. 1,266 establishes that a data transfer between data bank operators is permitted when authorisation is obtained from the data subject or when the destination database has the same purpose as the operator that delivers the data.
+5 of Law No. 1,266 establishes that a personal data transfer between data bank operators is permitted when authorisation is obtained from the data subject or when the destination database has the same purpose as the operator that delivers the data.
 If the receiver of the data is a foreign data bank, the delivery without authorisation must be done with a written record and due verification that the laws of the recipient of the information offer guarantees for the protection of the rights of the data subject.

 Coverage Financial sector